AnnasHossain/Hochschul-KI-Projekt-mit-lokale-LLM/README.md

 **You can look up for the output in the file named "results"**

-Unternehmenssoftware Projekt
+"Unternehmenssoftware" Project
 -
-- aus dem Modul Unternehmenssoftware  Prof. Dr. Axel Hochstein
+- of the module "Unternehmenssoftware" by Prof. Dr. Axel Hochstein
 - Thema 1: Simulation of social platform with generative agents